ethernautdao/documentation/educational-resources/resources.md

 ---
 description: >-
-  A curated list of educational resources to get you started on yourjourney to become an Ethernaut
+  A curated list of educational resources to get you started on your journey to become an Ethernaut
 ---